mike-unearth/uav/README.md

 uav.component(parentModel, `
     <div>
-        This component passes data it its child.
+        This component passes data to its child.
         <child></child>
     </div>
 `);